Carpet Cleaning Warrington | Carpet Cleaners in Warrington

 There are two types of carpet protectors… topical (sprayed on separately) and “in-tank” stain blockers.

 The first one is the “topical” spray-on sort.
-Many people refer to this as Scotch Guard, but this is just a brand name (like when people say, Biro or Hoover).
+Many people refer to this as Scotch Guard, but it is just a brand name (like when people say “Biro” or “Hoover”).

 Available in spirit-based or water-based varieties, the topical protector is a soil repellent that coats the outside of the fibres.